jnbdz/listManager/README.md

 Options:

 * listElement: The element you want to use for the rows.
 * addWhere: From the target, where you want the new row to be.
+You can use: top, bottom, after and before.
 * rowHTML: What HTML you want to see in the row.
 * target: The element where the new row will position it self from.
+* noTargetAddWhere: If there is no target define in the add method.
+You can use: top, bottom, after and before.

 You can change the options when using the .add([options]) method.